dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-api/service-tokens.md

 You can use service account tokens for system-level integrations that do not run on behalf of any one user.
 Assign any permissions set available in dbt Cloud to your service account token.

 :::info Enterprise and Team plan differences Enterprise plans can apply any permission sets available to service tokens.
-Team plans can apply the following permissions sets to service tokens: Account Admin, Member, Job Admin, Read-Only, and Metadata Only.
+Team plans can apply the following permissions sets to service tokens: Owner, Member, Job Admin, Read-Only, and Metadata Only.
 :::

 For more on permissions sets, see "[Enterprise Permissions](docs/dbt-cloud/access-control/enterprise-permissions)."